Ctr-cv/ECE298A_BNN/README.md

 - **Control**:
   The signal `load_enable` (connected to `uio[3]`) must be held high for the entire duration of the loading process.
 Since each neuron requires 2 cycles, a total of **32 clock cycles** are needed to load all 16 neurons.
 If `load_enable` goes low before completion, weight loading is aborted.

 This protocol allows weights to be reloaded as needed while minimizing I/O usage and maintaining predictable timing.
+See the diagram below; note that some lines were omitted.

 ![Diagram of BNN Architecture](./assets/neuron.png)